XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 # A Comprehensive Review of Knowledge Distillation Methods for 3D Object detection in Autonomous Driving (2025)
  We are constantly updating this project page.
-If you have any questions, please contact us bch88888@s.ytu.edu.cn.
+If you have any questions, please contact us [here] (bch88888@s.ytu.edu.cn).
  > **![arXiv]():**

 ![overview](Figs/自动驾驶系统_图.png)